Process Model

 mapped with page permissions derived from ELF flags, the user stack is fixed at

-mapped into a per-process TLS area below the ring page.
-The process starts from
+per-process TLS area below the ring page.
+The process starts from a synthetic

 ProcessSpawner lets a holder spawn packaged boot binaries, grant selected

-caps to the child, and receive a non-transferable ProcessHandle result cap.
+caps to the child, and receive result caps.
+Every successful spawn returns a

-ProcessHandle.wait either completes immediately for an already-exited child
+endpoint owner authority.
+ProcessHandle.wait either completes immediately for

 Design